sumotoy/LiquidCrystalNewV2/README.md

  - F A S T ! ! !
  - compatible with standard LiquidCrystal (apart the bads, sorry Tom!).
  - compatiple with most MCU's.
+ - pin configurable to adapt other existing library.
  - small memory impact.
  - compact and small code.
  - can drive large 2xHD44780 chip displays.